isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-blooming-lies-the-vanda-miss-joaquim-story.md

 <img src="/images/Vol-14-issue-1/blooming-lies/Blooming5.JPG">
 <div style="background-color: white;">(Left) Henry Ridley, first Director of the Singapore Botanic Gardens (1888–1911), was described as “a genius”, “a keen observer and a great naturalist”, and “a botanist of exceptional capability”.
 His article published in <i>The Gardeners’ Chronicle</i> on 24 June 1893 unequivocally states that Agnes Joaquim had bred the <i>Vanda</i> Miss Joaquim. <i>Image source: Makepeace, W., Brooke, G., & Braddell, R. S. J. (Eds.).
 (1921).
 One Hundred Years of Singapore (p.
 78).
 London: J. Murray.
 (Call no.: RCLOS 959.91 MAK).</i><br>
-(Middle) Richard Eric Holttum, Director of the Singapore Botanic Gardens (1925–1942 and 1946–1949), was an orchid hybridiser himself and he regarded the Vanda Miss Joaquim as Singapore’s first artificial hybrid orchid. <i>Courtesy of Singapore Botanic Gardens.</i><br>
+(Middle) Richard Eric Holttum, Director of the Singapore Botanic Gardens (1925–1942 and 1946–1949), was an orchid hybridiser himself and he regarded the <i>Vanda</i> Miss Joaquim as Singapore’s first artificial hybrid orchid. <i>Courtesy of Singapore Botanic Gardens.</i><br>
 (Right) Humphrey Morrison Burkill, Director of the Singapore Botanic Gardens (1957–1969), alleged that artificial orchid hybrids were not produced in Singapore until 1928.
 He said that among plants used in creating hybrids was the “natural hybrid Vanda Miss Joaquim” which he described as a “delightful accident of nature”. <i>Image source: Sharp, I., & Lum, S. (Eds.).
 (1996).
 A View from the Summit: The Story of Bukit Timah Nature Reserve (p.
 29).
 Singapore: Nanyang Technological University and the National University of Singapore.
-(Call no.: RSING 333.78095957 VIE)</i></div>
+(Call no.: RSING 333.78095957 VIE).</i></div>

 However, at the 1963 World Orchid Conference held in Singapore, Humphrey Morrison Burkill, who was appointed Director of the Singapore Botanic Gardens in 1957, sowed the seeds of dispute, alleging that artificial orchid hybrids were not produced in Singapore until 1928.
 He added that among the plants used in creating hybrids was the “natural hybrid Vanda Miss Joaquim” which he described as a “delightful accident of nature”.[^10]

 Burkill’s claims not only contradicted those of his father Isaac Burkill (Director of Botanic Gardens, 1912–25) and other former directors, but also cast doubt on Ridley’s character.
-Ridley had not only officially reported the genesis of the Vanda Miss Joaquim in 1893 but also successfully created orchid hybrids himself, in 1896 and 1902.
+Ridley had not only officially reported the genesis of the <i>Vanda</i> Miss Joaquim in 1893 but also successfully created orchid hybrids himself, in 1896 and 1902.
 Yet, the younger Burkill gave no supporting evidence for his puzzling assertion.

 References to *Vanda* Miss Joaquim’s origin decreased in the late 1960s and during the 1970s, reflecting declining interest in the orchid.
 While some in Singapore referred to it as an artificial hybrid, others began to repeat Humphrey Burkill’s allegation that it was a natural hybrid.
 Like him, none gave any reason for doubting Ridley’s official account.